-If, without good reason, students fail to attend lessons or produce work that is set they may be subject to a hierarchy of sanctions that provide closer supervision in an endeavour to get their work up to date.
+If, without good reason, students who fail to attend lessons or produce work that is set may be subject to a hierarchy of sanctions that provide closer supervision and endeavour to get students up to date.

-Parents will not necessarily be notified of minor misdemeanours e.g. a single absence from a lesson or missed homework but the College will endeavour to inform parents when the cumulative effect is detrimental to a student's studies, in the case of more serious issues or in the event of formal sanctions being applied.
+Parents will not necessarily be notified of minor misdemeanours eg a single absence from a lesson or missed homework but the College will endeavour to inform parents when the cumulative effect is detrimental to a student's studies, in the case of more serious issues or in the event of formal sanctions being applied.

-The College's Student Conduct Policy is available on our website.
+The College's Student Code of Conduct Policy is available on our website.